PayTrace Gateway Review

 Negative Reviews & Complaints

-Despite being in business for twelve years, PayTrace doesn’t have a BBB profile.
+Despite being in business for over fifteen years, PayTrace doesn’t have a BBB profile.
 As such, there aren’t any complaints filed against the company in that forum.
 There are also zero complaints filed against PayTrace on Ripoff Report.
 They also don’t have any user reviews on G2 or Capterra.

-Another factor keeping PayTrace’s complaint volume so low is that, because their gateway is usually bundled with a merchant account, complaints (if there are any) are possibly being filed against the merchant account provider instead of against PayTrace.
+Another factor keeping PayTrace’s complaint volume so low is that because its gateway is usually bundled with a merchant account, complaints (if there are any) are possibly being filed against the merchant account provider instead of PayTrace.
 Many merchants are still confused about the difference between a merchant account and a payment gateway.
 Check out our complete guide to online credit card processing with a payment gateway for an in-depth explanation of the functions and responsibilities of each entity.

 Positive Reviews & Testimonials